SpekalsG3/p2p-chat/docs/rough-drafts/peer-discovery.md

 In my setup, reputation will be handled by gossip layer.
 Redundancy of some kind will be done anyway.
 So that's ok.
-This approach differs only organization.
+This approach differs only in organization.

 ## TODO